e-abdi/Open-Source-Glider/Sensors/Optical Imaging.rst

 Optical Imaging
 ++++++++++++++++++++++

+Due to their power demand and tricky lighting conditions, cameras are not traditionally used on underwater gliders.
+However, some very specific cameras such as the ones mentioned below can be quite useful tools for the scientists.

 UVP6
 ==============
 Develosped by `LOV <https://www.obs-vlfr.fr/web/index.php>`_ and commercially available from `Hydroptic <http://www.hydroptic.com/index.php/public/Page/home>`_, this is a camera for detection and classification of particles in water.
 Currently it's mostly used for studying planktons.